Campus Life Student Leadership

 Campus Corner Apartments, International Student Ambassadors, Office of Diversity, Equity & Inclusion, and Student Life

 Campus Life Leadership Program grants are awarded on the basis of merit to individuals who will be Green River College students in the forthcoming academic year and have a demonstrated interest in student leadership.
 Student Leaders for the 2026-2027 academic year must be accepted for enrollment at Green River College in the fall of 2026 as a full-time student.
 Each of the Campus Life Leadership Program grants may amount to over $6,000 annually.
 Some positions may require non-paid spring leadership training will be held in June.
-Mandatory full-time summer training will begin on August 31st, 2026 for all student leaders, some positions may start on August 24th.
+Mandatory full-time summer training will begin on August 31st, 2026 for all student leaders, some positions may start on July 16 or August 24th.
+Starting dates will be communicated to you during the interview process.

 Are you interested in being part of the next round of student leader hiring?
 Complete the interest form below to be sent reminders regarding future open application periods.